How to Import Gmail into Outlook.com

-You can easily import your Gmail email messages into Outlook.com (or Hotmail) using the POP3 protocol.
+You can easily import your Gmail email messages into Outlook.com using the POP3 protocol.
 It can import all your existing messages or you can even set it to import messages that arrive in Gmail after you have enabled POP.

 Once Outlook has fetched your emails, you can either configure Gmail to delete messages that have been processed or they can continue to remain in your Gmail mailbox.
 The latter option is inconvenient as you will be left with two copies of the same email message and that may unnecessarily fill up your Google storage space.

 Step 1: Open your Gmail Settings and under the Account Forwarding tab, Enable POP.
 Save the settings and open Outlook.com.